HL7/cql/input/pages/03-developersguide.md

 Patient.children().name
 ```

 This expression returns a list of the name elements of all the children of the Patient instance.
-To accomplish this in CQL, the result of [.id]#.children()# is a list of elements of choice types, where the types in the choice are the distinct set of types of child elements.
+To accomplish this in CQL, the result of <span class="id">.children()</span> is a list of elements of choice types, where the types in the choice are the distinct set of types of child elements.

 This approach enables the flexibility of FHIRPath expressions but still maintains compile-time type resolution.

 ### Method Invocation

 The FHIRPath syntax is designed as a fluent API, meaning that operations are invoked using a dot-invocation syntax.
 This functionality is supported in CQL using a syntactic method construct, similar to a lambda function, that allows the invocation to be rewritten as an equivalent function call.
-The method definition is allowed to declare special variables such as [.id]#$this# that can be addressed in the body of the method.
+The method definition is allowed to declare special variables such as <span class="id">$this</span> that can be addressed in the body of the method.

 This mechanism is then used to implement the FHIRPath operators, which are rewritten via the lambda replacement as direct invocations of CQL.
 The detailed equivalents for all FHIRPath operations are defined in the [FHIRPath Function Translation Appendix](16-i-fhirpathtranslation.html).